-One of the biggest challenges to being a gluten free family is having affordable bread alternatives around so you can easily throw together a quick meal or a snack.
+One of the biggest challenges to being a gluten-free family is having affordable bread alternatives around so you can easily throw together a quick meal or a snack.
 We regularly enjoy our Flax Bread, but it's a little boring to have the same thing over and over again.
 This recipe for buckwheat pancakes is another great option to add to your gluten-free recipe box.

 This Buckwheat Galette Recipe (that's the real term for these flat cakes) is one recipe in our home that has become a staple.
 They make a great gluten free wrap that is so much less expensive than those “priced through the roof” wraps in health food stores.

 And my kids love them.